S.Korean stocks mark 8th week of gains; up over 17 pct so far this year

 * For the midday report, please click

-SEOUL, June 9 South Korean shares closed at all-time highs on Friday, expanding their year-to-date gains to over 17 percent on hopes for better earnings in the technology and brokerage sectors.
+SEOUL, June 9 (Reuters) - South Korean shares closed at all-time highs on Friday, expanding their year-to-date gains to over 17 percent on hopes for better earnings in the technology and brokerage sectors.

 The Korea Composite Stock Price Index (KOSPI) closed up 0.8 percent at 2,381.69 points, its highest-ever level.